-2.2.3.
+1.4.4.
 Eligible Applicants

-The Eligible Applicants for the DR-Infrastructure Program are city and county governments that received infrastructure damages from the DR-4344 and DR-4353 disaster events.
-These Eligible Applicants are identified in the State of California 2018 CDBG-DR Action Plan Amendment 1 (APA1).
-The following city and county government are eligible to apply for DR-Infrastructure Program funds:
+The Eligible Applicants for the 2017 DR-Infrastructure Program are city and county governments that received infrastructure damages from the DR-4344 and DR-4353 disaster events.
+The Eligible Applicants are identified in the State of California 2018 CDBG-DR Action Plan Amendment 1 (APA1) and listed below:

-· City of Clearlake
+- City of Clearlake

 - City of Napa

 - City of Santa Barbara

 - City of Santa Rosa

 - City of Ventura

 - Butte County

 - Lake County

 - Los Angeles County

 - Orange County

 - Mendocino County

 - Napa County

 - Nevada County

 - San Diego County

 - Santa Barbara County

 - Sonoma County

 - Ventura County

 - Yuba County

-Eligible Applicants may submit projects located anywhere within the unit of government's jurisdiction in accordance with the eligibility requirements outlined in Sections 2.4, 2.5, 2.6 below.
+Once Eligible Applicants sign an Agreement with HCD and become a Subrecipient, HCD will solicit Project applications in accordance with the eligibility requirements outlined in Section 3.1.7.
 As needed, Eligible Applicants may collaborate with other eligible entities, units of local government, or special districts in the implementation of the DR-Infrastructure Program.